adndvlp/expbuilder/README.md

 - **Development mode:** Access the client in your browser at [http://localhost:5173](http://localhost:5173).
 - **Production mode:** Use the Electron-generated application (the executable) to run the platform locally.

-Follow the on-screen instructions to create and manage your experiments.

 # Contribution Guidelines